 In addition, people within the organization often have an in-depth understanding of its cybersecurity architecture, as well as how the business reacts to threats.
 This knowledge can be used to gain access to restricted areas, make changes to security settings, or deduce the best possible time to conduct an attack.

-One of the best ways to prevent insider threats is to limit access to sensitive systems to only those who need them to perform their duties.
+One of the best ways to prevent insider threats in organizations is to limit employees' access to sensitive systems to only those who need them to perform their duties.
 Also, for the select few who need access, use MFA, which will require them to use at least one thing they know in conjunction with a physical item they have to gain access to a sensitive system.
 For example, the user may have to enter a password and insert a USB device.
 In other configurations, an access number is generated on a handheld device that the user has to log in to.
 The user can only access the secure area if both the password and the number are correct.

 While MFA may not prevent all attacks on its own, it makes it easier to ascertain who is behind an attack—or an attempted one—particularly because only relatively few people are granted access to sensitive areas in the first place.
 As a result, this limited access strategy can work as a deterrent.
-A cyber criminal within your organization will know it is easy to pinpoint who the perpetrator is because of the relatively small pool of potential suspects.
+Cybercriminals within your organization will know it is easy to pinpoint who the perpetrator is because of the relatively small pool of potential suspects.

 A Trojan horse attack uses a malicious program that is hidden inside a seemingly legitimate one.
 When the user executes the presumably innocent program, the malware inside the Trojan can be used to open a backdoor into the system through which hackers can penetrate the computer or network.
 This threat gets its name from the story of the Greek soldiers who hid inside a horse to infiltrate the city of Troy and win the war.
 Once the “gift” was accepted and brought within the gates of Troy, the Greek soldiers jumped out and attacked.
 In a similar way, an unsuspecting user may welcome an innocent-looking application into their system only to usher in a hidden threat.